WWH2.jpg

 The series was produced in collaboration with award-winning directors Alma Har’el and Laura Checkoway.

-Episode 1 – Simone x Mohammad: In the Jordanian desert's Azraq refugee camp, YouTube inventor Simone Giertz meets Mohammad Waheed, a retired Syrian refugee known as the camp's toymaker.
-Together, they collaborate to build a toy helicopter, bridging creative and cultural gaps to form a heartwarming connection.
+Episode 1 – Simone x Mohammad: In Jordan’s Azraq refugee camp, YouTube inventor Simone Giertz meets Mohammad Waheed, a retired Syrian teacher known locally as the camp’s toymaker.
+Together, they build a toy helicopter, finding common ground through invention, imagination and the simple joy of making something fly.

-Episode 2 – Jax Jones x Fo Sho: In a village near Stuttgart, DJ and Producer Jax Jones meets Betty, Siona, and Miriam, three sisters who were in an up-and-coming hip-hop trio before being forced to flee Ukraine.
-Together, they team up to create a track.
-In the process, they discover how their shared struggle with a sense of belonging serves as a powerful influence within both their music.
+Episode 2 – Jax Jones x Fo Sho: In a village near Stuttgart, DJ and producer Jax Jones meets Betty, Siona and Miriam, three sisters from Ukraine whose up-and-coming hip-hop trio was interrupted by war.
+As they create a track together, they discover how questions of home and belonging have shaped both their music.